spacehuhn/ArduinoPcap/README.md

 Flash your device and be sure it is connected.
 Then start the `SerialShark.py` (it's in the `extras` folder) with `python3 SerialShark.py`.
-It will ask you about about the serial port (you have to find that out), the baudrate (be sure it's the same as in your sketch) and where to save the pcap file (wherever you want).
+It will ask you about about the serial port (you have to find that out), the baud rate (be sure it's the same as in your sketch) and where to save the pcap file (wherever you want).

 ### Saving onto a SD-Card

 For that you will need a SD-Card (obviously).
-You can connect it direcly to the ESP8266/ESP32, but I recomment buying a SD-Card module/shield.
+You can connect it directly to the ESP8266/ESP32, but I recommend buying a SD-Card module/shield.
 Wire up the SPI connection (MOSI,MISO,SCL,CS,GND,VCC) to your module and basically you are ready to go!
 [If you don't know which pins to connect to which, just search for a pinout picture of your module]

 The included examples will save a new .pcap file every 30s.
 If you open the serial monitor in Arduino (baudrate is 115200), you will get some more information.